 Condos work well for buyers who want simplicity, lower day to day responsibility, and stable monthly budgeting.
 They suit busy professionals, downsizers, and buyers who value convenience.

 Houses are better for buyers who prioritize space, privacy, and long term control over their property.
 Families and buyers planning renovations often prefer houses despite higher monthly costs.
+For buyers still exploring different areas, reviewing best neighbourhoods North Vancouver can help narrow down options based on budget and lifestyle priorities.

 At navidhakimi, we help buyers match property type with both financial reality and lifestyle expectations.